 I smile and thank him.

 Such a strange thing.
-These creatures birthed within the cave of myself; cauldrons of all that has touched me, the children of my encounters.
-There they sit, in this new place, gathered about by foreign objects.
-They have left my nest and I listen; Will they sing, will they fly on their own?
+These creatures birthed within the cave of myself, cauldrons of all that has touched me, children of my encounters.
+There they sit, in this new place, gathered about by foreign things.
+They have left my nest and I listen, Do they sing?
+Will they fly?